-he 2015-16 season marks Muddy Sneakers’ eighth year of bringing an experiential format to teaching 5th grade science curriculum at participating public schools across western North Carolina.
-Muddy Sneakers began as pilot program in the spring of 2007 with Brevard and Pisgah Forest Elementary Schools in Transylvania County and has grown each year to now serve 21 schools across six counties and five school districts in the western region of North Carolina.
-In Western North Carolina, Muddy Sneakers serves an increasingly diverse cross-section of students from Transylvania, Henderson, Buncombe, McDowell, Polk and Rutherford Counties.The 2015-16 school year is significant in that it marks the program’s first expansion out of state with programming now offered in Upstate South Carolina (Greenville and Spartanburg Counties).
+he 2017-18 season marks Muddy Sneakers’ tenth year of bringing an experiential format to teaching 5th-grade science curriculum at participating public schools across Western and Piedmont regions of North Carolina as well as Upstate South Carolina.
+Muddy Sneakers began as a pilot program in the spring of 2007 with Brevard and Pisgah Forest Elementary Schools in Transylvania County and has grown each year to now serve 36 schools across 12 counties and 13 school districts in the Carolinas.

 Muddy Sneakers has developed an extraordinarily cost-effective, results-driven model for learning by engaging children through the natural world.
 Here are just a few reasons why we are unique: